TEACHING LARGE CLASSES

 Other ways to involve students include in-class debates or interviews, or out-of-class study groups and online discussions.
 As University of Oklahoma Professor Emeritus of Management Larry K. Michaelsen explains, “team-learning uses in-class, content-focused group work to change the social fabric of the learning environment.”
 According to Michaelsen, large classes and small classes don’t function much differently when the class is dedicated to group work: “the interaction patterns resemble a small class even though there may be several hundred students in the same room.”
 With this pattern, “students have many opportunities to interact with each other and the instructor, are explicitly accountable for being prepared for and attending class, and are motivated to do their part in completing the group assignments” (68-69).

-Many faculty members hesitate to use writing assignments as part of a large lecture course.
+Many faculty members hesitate to use writing assignments as part of a large lecture course because of the amount of grading writing assignments require.
 For formal papers, using rubrics is an effective way to ease the grading load.
 Not all assignments must be formal, graded papers, however.
 Bean (2011) suggests that teachers shouldn’t feel “compelled to read everything students write, which is equivalent, I would argue, to a piano teacher who listens to tapes of students’ home practice sessions … The trick is to read some of it, not all of it” (99).
 Using short, informal writing activities such as reading logs or journals, practice essay exams, or elaborated thesis statements, will benefit students who need the opportunity to explore ideas actively.
-For other ideas related to writing activities, check out the KU Writing Center (writing.ku.edu).
+For other writing activities, check out the KU Writing Center.

-CTE’s Director, Andrea Greenhoot, offers more thoughts on using writing assignments in large classes with a large range of student skills:
+CTE Director Andrea Greenhoot offers more thoughts on using writing assignments in large classes with a wide range of student skills:

 “There’s quite a bit of research in my field (developmental and cognitive psychology) that suggests that learning is optimized when it’s pitched just beyond the student’s current level but also connects to some degree to their existing understanding.
 But how do you find this ‘sweet spot’ for student learning, and what do you do when you teach large classes and the sweet spot is different for every student?
 I discovered that the easiest way to work on this puzzle was to begin by looking carefully at my students’ work and then target areas of student difficulty in future offerings of my courses.
 Many of the course modifications that I have made over the years involved breaking down complex writing and research assignments into stages and providing support and feedback at each step.
 This staged approach has helped me work with students at diverse skill levels, and it also makes it very clear to me where in the process students are having difficulty so that I can target those areas in the next iteration.
 You can see this work in my portfolio.”